Daniel Riemer

-Daniel G. Riemer (born December 10, 1986) is an American lawyer and Democratic politician.
-He is a member of the Wisconsin State Assembly, representing central Milwaukee County since 2013.
+Daniel Graan Riemer (born December 10, 1986) is an American lawyer and Democratic politician from Milwaukee, Wisconsin.
+He was a member of the Wisconsin State Assembly, representing Wisconsin's 7th Assembly district from January 2013 until January 2025.

 Early life and education

 Daniel Riemer was born in Milwaukee, Wisconsin, on December 10, 1986.
 His father, David Riemer, had been a policy advisor and budget director for former Wisconsin governor Jim Doyle.
 Daniel Riemer attended Milwaukee Public Schools and graduated from Milwaukee's Rufus King High School in 2005.
 He went on to earn his bachelor's degree from the University of Chicago in 2009 and subsequently attended the University of Wisconsin Law School, but his education was interrupted by his entrance into politics.

 Political career

 In 2011, Wisconsin Republicans held complete control of state government and passed a partisan redistricting plan that drastically redrew the State Assembly map.
 The 7th Assembly district, previously dominated by the Milwaukee suburb Greenfield, was redrawn to stretch from West Allis and West Milwaukee, across part of Greenfield, containing neighborhoods of the city of Milwaukee's south side.
 The new district contained just 1/3 of the previous constituents.
-Riemer launched a primary challenge against Democrat Peggy Krusick in 2012.
+Riemer launched a primary challenge against Democrat Peggy Krusick in 2012 for her more conservative positions and stances on abortion, with her being endorsed by Wisconsin Right to Life.
 At the time, Krusick had been in the Assembly for nearly 30 years—longer than Riemer had been alive.

 Riemer prevailed in the primary with 67% of the vote and there were no other major party candidates appearing on the general election ballot.
 Krusick decided to run a write-in campaign for the general election, touting her moderate record, but Riemer won a large majority in the new district.

 Riemer returned to law school on a part-time basis during the Fall of 2012; he ultimately graduated with his J.D. in December 2013 and was admitted to the State Bar of Wisconsin in April 2014.

-Riemer has been reelected four times.
-In the 2021–2022 session of the Wisconsin Legislature, he serves on the committees on Health; Insurance; Veterans and Military Affairs; Ways and Means; and Law Revision.
+Riemer has been reelected five times.
+In 2021, Riemer began a brief run for Mayor of Milwaukee in 2021 following the resignation of Mayor Tom Barrett, but withdrew from the race before the filing deadline.

-Riemer made a brief run for Mayor of Milwaukee in 2021, following the resignation of Mayor Tom Barrett, but withdrew from the race before the filing deadline.
+Riemer made 2022 his last campaign for office, as he announced he would retire from the state assembly at the end of the 2023 session to spend time with his family.